This article was medically reviewed by Sarah Marsh, RN, CNM, MSN, MPH.

 - Healthy sperm specimen.
 If you’re not sure if your partner’s sperm is healthy, there are at-home kits available to test quality, quantity, and mobility.
 If you’re using donor sperm, sperm banks will screen, and analyze all sperm samples that they sell.
 They should have that information available for you to review.

-- A disposable syringe to transfer the semen.
+- Adisposable syringe to transfer the semen.
 You may want to consider using a syringe that’s made for at-home insemination purposes - like Mosie.
 Mosie was designed to fit comfortably inside the vagina.
 It doesn’t have a barrel at the tip, which can be both uncomfortable and waste a significant amount of semen, And among other thoughtful design elements, it has a slit opening that mimics mother nature to create a more gentle passage for the sperm.
-To learn more take a look here.
+To learn more take a look here and check out an encouraging clinical study on "trying" with Mosie specifically here.
+The study reveals, among other things, that pregnancy rates with Mosie are comparable to the pregnancy rates of both intercourse and intrauterine insemination (IUI) pregnancy rates.

 How do I do it?